ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Format of a Profile Document

-A profile document doesn't have to be in any particular format.
+A profile document does not have to be in any particular format.
 It may be simple text, something more formal or a combination.

 A profile may define, and possibly register, one or more new claims if needed.
 A profile may also reuse one or more already defined claims, either as-is or with values constrained to a subset or subrange.